sterrevangeest/meesterproef-1819/README.md

 - Healthy Living Blog

+**Week 3 | 03/06 - 07/06**

 ## Testing & meeting with client

-During this week we made an setup for an Git/GitHub environment.
-Read more about that here.
+During this week we made a setup for an Git/GitHub environment.
+Read more about that [here](#working-in-a-team).
 We also tested the wireframes the UX designers made.

 That week we showed Vincent, an sport broker in Zuidoost, the wireframes and told them about the concept.
 He was very happy to see the A-Z list.
 He told us that often mothers of children come to him to ask where their children can play sports.
 Due to a lack of an overview and sometimes also because these people cannot read or write (dutch), it's difficult for him to help.
 With this list, he could help them.